 - Follow the prompts to complete the deployment.

-- Navigate to the Console tab and check the IP address of the vRealize Log Insight virtual appliance.
+- Navigate to the Console tab and verify the IP address of the vRealize Log Insight virtual appliance.

 What to do next